 Libro recognizes right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
 Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
 The cost of right-of-use assets includes the amount of lease liabilities recognized, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
-Right-of-use assets are depreciated over the earlier of the useful life of the underlying asset or the lease term.
+Right-of-use assets are recorded in Property and equipment on the Balance Sheets and are depreciated over the earlier of the useful life of the underlying asset or the lease term.
 The right-of-use assets are also subject to impairment.
-Refer to the accounting policies in note 3[h].
+Refer to the accounting policies in note 3[f].